groenewt/bronze__acs_eda/docs/hardware.md

 ##  A Built Out Machine
 This details a custom build that captures 'how I wish I would've built my machine'.
-This seeks to facilitate big data operations while offering sufficent memomory/capabilities for said operations/Local LLamas
+This seeks to facilitate big data operations while offering sufficient memory/capabilities for said operations/Local LLMs

 Base Recommendation for local LLM Hardware:
 1. **OS**                   : $    0.00 : Debian 13 Trixie